e-sensing/sits/README.md

 - Instituto Clima e Sociedade, under the project grant “Modernization of PRODES and DETER Amazon monitoring systems”.

-- The Open-Earth-Monitor Cyberinfratructure project, which has received funding from the European Union’s Horizon Europe research and innovation programme under [grant agreement
+- The Open-Earth-Monitor Cyberinfrastructure project, which has received funding from the European Union’s Horizon Europe research and innovation programme under [grant agreement
   No. 101059548](https://cordis.europa.eu/project/id/101059548).